 The Margarett and Herman Brown Library is the most-visited building on campus, and we are honored to have several display spaces in the building where visitors can view curated displays from our collections.
 On the main level visitors to the Learning Commons can always see a selections from the Max Lucado Papers.
 On the lower level visitors first encounter a large wall case anchoring the main stairwell.
 Currently we have an exhibit about the Waynai Bible in this case.
 Next, inside the quiet study area on the first floor is a second large wall case featuring selections from the Herald of Truth Records.
 Finally, inside Special Collections we display pulpits from the Ahorey Presbyterian Church, Sewell Auditorium, and Oak Hills Church of Christ along with our main exhibit, currently, ‘Holding Forth the Word of Life’: Bible Translation and Publication and the Stone-Campbell Movement.’

 Yet, we realize many people cannot visit our physical home to see these exhibits in person.
 For this reason we host online versions of our exhibits:

 “For the good of mankind”: Thomas and Alexander Campbell’s Enduring Print Legacy prepared for display September 7, 2019

-You Are Special: An exhibit from the Max Lucado Papers on display Spring 2019-present
+You Are Special: An exhibit from the Max Lucado Papers on display Spring-Fall 2019

 Selections from the Max Lucado Papers on display Fall 2018-Spring 2019

 “The book will be preaching after you and I have gone home”: Marshall Keeble’s Enduring Print Legacy on display Spring 2018- Fall 2018